pa11y/pa11y-ci/README.md

 ### Default configuration

 You can specify a default set of [pa11y configurations] that should be used for each test run.
-These should be added to a `defaults` object in your config.
-For example:
+Attach this to a `defaults` property in your config; for example:

 ```json
 {